Mitigating Premature Exploitation in Particle-based Monte Carlo for Inference-Time Scaling

 To this end, we introduce \emph{Entropic Particle Filtering (ePF)}, a robust extension of Particle Filtering designed to maintain exploration and prevent premature convergence. ePF integrates two complementary mechanisms: \emph{(i) Entropic Annealing (EA)}, which dynamically adjusts resampling temperature based on particle diversity to avoid collapse, and \emph{(ii) Look-ahead Modulation (LaM)}, which uses a one-step look-ahead to bias sampling toward trajectories with high long-term potential.

-\paragraph{Contribution} Our contributions are: \begin{itemize} \item We introduce Entropic Particle Filtering (ePF), which uses Entropic Annealing (EA) to dynamically modulate the resampling step based on particle diversity to prevent premature collapse.
+\textbf{Contribution} Our contributions are: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item We introduce Entropic Particle Filtering (ePF), which uses Entropic Annealing (EA) to dynamically modulate the resampling step based on particle diversity to prevent premature collapse.

-\item We propose Look-ahead Modulation (LaM), a non-myopic guidance mechanism that re-weights particles based on the predicted quality of their successors.
+\item We propose Look-ahead Modulation (LaM), a {{one-step, forward-looking}} guidance mechanism that re-weights particles based on the predicted quality of their successors.

 \item We demonstrate a strong correlation between premature exploitation and poor performance, confirming that robust exploration is key to finding high-quality solutions.

 \item We show that ePF significantly outperforms strong baselines across several mathematical reasoning benchmarks, especially when operating under limited particle budgets. \end{itemize}